SVA offers a low-residency MFA program in visual narrative with two years online and three summers in NYC.

 - Offers a distinctive and evolutionary approach to storytelling on a graduate level

-- Focuses on the growing need for original content creators in advertising, video games, picture books, graphic novels, film, illustration and animation
+- Focuses on the growing need for original content creators in advertising, video games, picture books, graphic novels, film, comic arts, illustration and animation

 - Prepares artists and authors to become innovators in the ever-evolving art of visual storytelling